GFA-spec/GFA-spec/GFA2-spec.md

 command, or might specify decisions about tours through the graph.
 U-lines encode *unorder* collections and O-lines encode *ordered* collection (defined in the next paragraph).
 The remainder of
-the line then consists of a name for the collection followed by a non-empty list of ID's referring to segments and/or edges that are *separated by single spaces* (i.e. the list is in a single column of the tab-delimited format).
+the line then consists of an optional ID for the collection followed by a non-empty list of ID's referring to segments, edges, or other groups that are *separated by single spaces* (i.e. the list is in a single column of the tab-delimited format).
 U/O-lines with the same name are considered to be concatenated together in the order in which they appear, and a group list may refer to another group recursively.